EuBIC/ReproducibleMSGuidelines/guidelines.md

 Fields: Proteomics, ProteoGenomics

-Gold:
-The mass spectra are provided in the HUPO-PSI standard file format mzML.
+Name: The mass spectra are provided in the HUPO-PSI standard file format mzML.
+Category: Gold
+Description:
+Fields: Proteomics, ProteoGenomics, Metabolomics

-The identification information (PSMs / Petides / Proteins) are provided in the HUPO-PSI format mzIdentML or mzTab.
+Name: The identification information (PSMs / Petides / Proteins) are provided in the HUPO-PSI format mzIdentML or mzTab.
+Category: Gold
+Description:
+Fields: Proteomics, ProteoGenomics

-The Quantitative information of is made available in the mzTab file format.
+Name: The Quantitative information of is made available in the mzTab file format.
+Category: Gold
+Description:
+Fields: Proteomics, ProteoGenomics

-Samples are annotated with metadata within the HUPO-PSI files (mzTab) or other standards for experimental design such as IsaTab.
+Name: Samples are annotated with metadata within the HUPO-PSI files (mzTab) or other standards for experimental design such as IsaTab.
+Category: Gold
+Description:
+Fields: Proteomics, ProteoGenomics, Metabolomics

+Name: The spectral library should be public.
+Category: Gold
-If spectral libraries are used for protein identification, the libraries should be deposited in the public repository.
+Description: If spectral libraries are used for protein identification, the libraries should be deposited in the public repository.
 If the libraries are provided by one of the ProteomeXchange partners the Identifier of the library should be added to the manuscript.

-If the paper (also) contains reprocessed public datasets,

-Gold:
-The public repository is part of the ProteomeXChange consortium.
+Fields: Proteomics, ProteoGenomics

+Name: All the reprocessed datasets in a metanalysis should be public in a ProteomeXchange partner
+Category: Gold
+Description:
-ProteoGenomics
+Fields: Proteomics, ProteoGenomics

-ProteoGenomics can be considered a specific subfield of MS-based proteomics studies in which more complex analysis are performed.
-Therefore, more data should be provided in order to reproduce the original results:

-Bronze:
-The custom (FASTA) database generated from the genomics information should be provided.
+Name: The custom (FASTA) database generated from the genomics information should be provided.
+Category: Bronze
+Description:
+Fields: ProteoGenomics

-The identifier to the genomics (e.g. GWAS or RNA-seq) dataset is cited in the manuscript
+Name: The identifier to the genomics (e.g. GWAS or RNA-seq) dataset is cited in the manuscript.

-MS-based Metabolomics

-Bronze:
+Category: Bronze
+Description:
+Fields: ProteoGenomics

-Data should be deposited in one of the following archives: Metabolights, MassIVE
+Name: Data should be deposited in one of the following archives: Metabolights, MassIVE
+Category: Silver
+Description:
+Fields: Metabolomics

-Bioinformatics  Analysis  Description
+### Bioinformatics  Analysis  Description

 This section refers to the requirements of how the bioinformatic analysis should be described in a manuscript.
-General
-Bioinformatics (all)

 Bronze
 All used software is named including the exact version and the availability (ie. download link for public software or reference to the company)
 Any non-publicly available / custom scripts (for example R, Python, MatLab, Perl scripts) are available to the reviewers